 Understanding the importance of an education, Attorney General Landry then chose to go back to school – Law School, starting part-time at Southern University then finishing his law degree at Loyola University.

 Upon earning his juris doctorate, General Landry returned to Acadiana – where as a business attorney in Lafayette, he spent his days in the legal trenches helping employers create jobs.
 Utilizing his background in economic development, General Landry helped small and large businesses navigate the complexities of our legal environment.
 He has argued cases in front of judges in South Louisiana.

 Seeing the impact that Washington, DC can have on Louisiana’s jobs and our nation, in 2010 Jeff Landry ran for and was elected to the United States House of Representatives.
 As one of Louisiana’s Congressmen Jeff Landry became known as a ferocious advocate of the Constitution, a leader on national energy policy emphasizing increased domestic oil and gas production, an activist for conservative values, and a promoter of true reductions in wasteful government spending.

-Jeff is a veteran of Desert Storm and left the military with the rank of Sergeant.
+Jeff Landry is a Veteran of Desert Storm and left the military with the rank of Sergeant.
 He received the Army Achievement Medal, the Army Commendation Medal, a National Defense Ribbon, an Overseas Training Ribbon and the Louisiana War Cross from his eleven years of service as a member of the Louisiana National Guard.